2016 Collegiate Covered Bridge Regatta. For colleges and open single scullers on April 9, 2016.

 9:00 PM each night.
 The lot will be supervised, but equipment is

 left at your own risk.
 We encourage all teams to arrive on Friday to unload boats and equipment and maybe take a practice

-course on Friday, late afternoon.
+row.
 Please stay off the course and in the marked practice area.

 Funded in part by a Lane County Tourism Special Projects Grant.